 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more suggestions from Midland Air Service Experts:

 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you consider your allergies to be pretty moderate, people are often shocked by the nearly instant change in how they feel after changing to a more efficient air filtration system.

 If you still aren’t confident that such a high-grade air filtration system is a perfect product for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
 Below are a few air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light System is quite the mouthful to say germ killer.
 These UV lights help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
 Buying a UV light system helps to get rid of these allergens and keep your home healthy.

 Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help improve the quality of your family’s air with Midland Air Service Experts Heating & Air Conditioning.
+Help improve the quality of your family’s air with Midland Air Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.